Mr. Damon's première IB

 To Do for Friday 29 January 2010:

-• Logbooks will be colleced and checked for Criterion G (see pink box below).
+• Logbooks will be collected and checked for Criterion G (see pink box below).

 Project Work